MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-ip-phones.md

 * * *

-If you are a vendor seeking to join the certification program, see [How to Join](https://docs.microsoft.com/skypeforbusiness/certification/how-to-join) for requirements and available programs.
+If you're a vendor seeking to join the certification program, see [How to Join](https://docs.microsoft.com/skypeforbusiness/certification/how-to-join) for requirements and available programs.

 ## More resources